JazzBrotha/screenmycode/README.md

 3. Reviewers
 4. Maintainers

 You can take on any one of these, or multiple, roles.
-Down below is a short description of each role.
+Read a short description of each role below.

 ### Users
 Users drive the project forward by voicing their opinion.
 A user's typical tasks include